Knows what to do with the ball after making an interception

 For the NFL, Hughes has the ability to be an outside corner as well as a nickelback.
 He could provide a serious impact on special teams as a returner, but his NFL team could pick certain spots and limit how many times they use him on returns to protect him from injury.
 As a top-three corner, his team might be afraid of using him very much on special teams.

-The Rams could consider Hughes in the first round if Trumaine Johnson is let go.
-Staying in Los Angeles, the Chargers could use a cornerback to go with Casey Hayward.
+Green Bay has used a lot of picks on cornerbacks, but it remains a position to potentially address for the Packers.
+Hughes could get consideration as a cover corner.
+In Los Angeles, the Chargers could use a cornerback to go with Casey Hayward.
 Jason Verrett is nearing the end of his contract and has had durability issues.

-The Patriots could consider taking Hughes with their first-round pick or their high second-round pick.
-Malcolm Butler is entering free agency, while Stephon Gilmore has been disappointing in his first year in Foxborough.
+The Patriots could consider taking Hughes with one of their first-round picks or their high second-round pick.
+Malcolm Butler left in free agency, while Stephon Gilmore was disappointing in his first year in Foxborough.
 Hughes' cover skills could make him a fit for New England.
+Philadelphia may not sign Darby to a long-term extension, and Hughes could be selected by the Eagles as a future replacement.